"Holding Court" John A. Macdonald Statue

 Reconsidering Sir John A. Macdonald

-by Larry Tayler, about 4 years ago
+by Larry Tayler, over 5 years ago

 I posted this essay about Sir John A. Macdonald to my blog, "Making Eye Statements" (LarryTayler.com) on August 2, 2020.
 It takes about fifteen minutes to read.